Indexing Techniques for Graph Reachability Queries: Path-Constrained Reachability Indexes

-\textit{\textbf{Transitive minimum repeats}}.
-In order to leverage an index class that is more advanced than the transitive closure, minimum repeats need to be transitive, but they are not.
-For example, in Fig. \ref{fig:graphs}(b), it is not feasible to derive the minimum repeat from $L$ to $I$ for paths via $G$ from the minimum repeat $\{\texttt{worksFor}\}$ from $L$ to $G$ and the minimum repeat $\{\texttt{friendOf} \}$ from $G$ to $I$.
-The intuition to deal with this problem is to take only equal minimum repeats for the derivation \cite{10.1109/ICDE55515.2023.00013}, instead of all the minimum repeats, \textit{i.e.}, given the minimum repeat from $s$ to $v$ is $MR1$ and minimum repeat from $v$ to $t$ is $MR2$, we can derive the minimum repeat from $s$ to $t$ if $MR1=MR2$.
+To utilize an efficient index framework, such as 2-hop labeling, minimum repeats are required to be transitive, since advanced indexes rely on local path information to infer reachability along global paths.
+However, this transitivity property does not generally hold.
+For example, in Fig.~\ref{fig:graphs}(b), it is not possible to derive the minimum repeat from $L$ to $I$ along paths passing through $G$, even though the minimum repeat from $L$ to $G$ is \{\texttt{worksFor}\} and the minimum repeat from $G$ to $I$ is \{\texttt{friendOf}\}.
+To address this issue, the key idea is to use only equivalent minimum repeats when attempting derivation~\cite{10.1109/ICDE55515.2023.00013}.
+Given that the minimum repeat from $s$ to $v$ is $MR1$ and from $v$ to $t$ is $MR2$, we can derive the minimum repeat from $s$ to $t$ only when $MR1 = MR2$.